 Tips for Recording Names in the Land Records to Search Table

 For the names of the buyers and sellers, you have several options.
-You can create two columns for the grantor name so that you have a first name and surname column.
+You can create two columns for the grantor name to have a first name and surname column.
 You can repeat this for the seller.